How to put binding on a guitar?

 Test the router

-Use some piece of wood to test the cut on and adjust until you get the depth you need.
+Test the router using a piece of wood to cut on and adjust until you get the depth you need.

 Make sure the wood on the side of the guitar is smooth